zemersonnn/Crowdfunding_ETL/README.md

 ### We used https://app.quickdatabasediagrams.com/#/ to create the ERD and schema.

-### Within the Resources folder, please find the oroginal .xlsx files, the four new .csv files and the crowdfunding_db_schema.
+### Within the Resources folder, please find the original .xlsx files, the four new .csv files and the crowdfunding_db_schema.
 A .png image of the schema is located within the main folder for your reference.